apaas-pl/www/README.md

 Enterprise IT leaders want their teams to have a highly productive development platform instead of figuring out the nuts and bolts.

 #### Time to market
-As we all know, a line of business always has “This is needed yesterday” type demands.
-Hence, time to market to stay ahead of their competition is a primary motivator.
+As we all know, a line of business always has "This is needed yesterday" type demands.
++ Hence, time to market to stay ahead of their competition is a primary motivator

 #### Governance and abstraction
 Every year there are additional governance needs.
 Enterprise IT knows the easiest way to address governance is by reducing the moving parts.
-Abstraction is the mantra here.
++ Abstraction is the mantra here.

 #### Means to an end
 Enterprises are into their main business of making cars or digging of oil or providing healthcare.
 They don’t make money selling software.
 For them, software is a means to an end.
-Hence the platform of the future needs to address this “means to an end” goal.
++ Hence the platform of the future needs to address this "means to an end" goal

 ### ISVs (Independent Software Vendors) Users